-Enable Azure Multi-Factor Authentication for Windows Virtual Desktop
+Enable Azure multifactor authentication for Azure Virtual Desktop

-If you're visiting this page from the Windows Virtual Desktop (classic) documentation, make sure to return to the Windows Virtual Desktop (classic) documentation once you're finished.
+If you're visiting this page from the Azure Virtual Desktop (classic) documentation, make sure to return to the Azure Virtual Desktop (classic) documentation once you're finished.

-The Windows client for Windows Virtual Desktop is an excellent option for integrating Windows Virtual Desktop with your local machine.
-However, when you configure your Windows Virtual Desktop account into the Windows Client, there are certain measures you'll need to take to keep yourself and your users safe.
+The Windows client for Azure Virtual Desktop is an excellent option for integrating Azure Virtual Desktop with your local machine.
+However, when you configure your Azure Virtual Desktop account into the Windows Client, there are certain measures you'll need to take to keep yourself and your users safe.

-When you first sign in, the client asks for your username, password, and Azure MFA.
+When you first sign in, the client asks for your username, password, and Azure multifactor authentication.
 After that, the next time you sign in, the client will remember your token from your Azure Active Directory (AD) Enterprise Application.
-When you select Remember me, your users can sign in after restarting the client without needing to reenter their credentials.
+When you select Remember me on the prompt for credentials for the session host, your users can sign in after restarting the client without needing to reenter their credentials.

 While remembering credentials is convenient, it can also make deployments on Enterprise scenarios or personal devices less secure.
-To protect your users, you'll need to make sure the client keeps asking for Azure Multi-Factor Authentication (MFA) credentials.
-This article will show you how to configure the Conditional Access policy for Windows Virtual Desktop to enable this setting.
+To protect your users, you can make sure the client keeps asking for Azure multifactor authentication credentials more frequently.
+This article will show you how to configure the Conditional Access policy for Azure Virtual Desktop to enable this setting.

 Here's what you'll need to get started: